hale2024/flags/Proving Grounds/stapler/writeup/writeup.md

 bridged adapter.
 The machine's IP address has been aliased to `stapler` within my `/etc/hosts` file.
 However, you may find different IPs referring to `stapler` throughout the writeup.
 This because sometimes I'm doing the machine from the Proving Grounds website as well.
-It could be because I'm a mess.
+It could also be because I'm a mess.

 # Reconnaissance
 Going with the ritual, I use `nmap` to scan all of the ports.